lstellway/self-signed-ssl/README.md

 # Only create a certificate authority and trust the generated certificate
 self-signed-tls --ca-only --trust

+# Only create a certificate signing request
+self-signed-tls --csr-only

 # Generate a signed certificate using an existing certificate authority
 self-signed-tls --ca-key='/path/to/CA.key' --ca-cert='/path/to/CA.pem'